tgvaughan/bacter/README.md

 - [x] Update ARG state node
-- [ ] Update existing ARG density, likelihood and simulation code to work with the new state
+- [ ] Update existing ARG density, likelihood and simulation code to work with the new state *IN PROGRESS*
 - [ ] ARG simulator for new model (allow for model misspec analysis)
 - [ ] ARG density under new model